davelively14/locorum/README.md

 ## v0.4.4 to do list
 - Implement NoResult to handle situations where there are no results
   - ADJ: BackendSys.Helpers -> when "no_results" triggers, have it persist a no_result with "no_result" reason
-  - ADJ: BackendSys.BackendsServer -> store NoResult as if it's a regular result?
+  - ADJ: ProjectChannelServer -> store NoResult as if it's a regular result?
 - Implement NoResult to handle situations where backends crash
   - ADJ: BackendSys.BackendsSupervisor -> when a child fails, persist a no_result with "down" reason
-  - ADJ: BackendSys.BackendsServer -> store NoResult as if it's a regular result?
+  - ADJ: ProjectChannelServer -> store NoResult as if it's a regular result?
 - Create a GenServer for each project channel to store ResultsCollections and interact with Repo
   - Locorum.Project.ProjectChannelServer
-    - ADD: get_new_results - runs BackendSys, collects results, stores them in :ets, broadcasts to channel.
-NOTE!!!
-Updating "newest_collections" with ONLY the new results if single search conducted.
-Don't overwrite collections from searches that have not been re-run.
+    - ADJ: fetch_new_results - update state with new results.
+NOTE: if only one search run, ensure newest_collections is only updated with the new results for that particular search.
+Do not overwrite collections from searches that have not been re-run
   - BackendSys needs to let the server know when it's done
     - Report when all backends are complete
     - Track when backends are down, notify server.
 Can we track when a backend is down?
 In other words, a search run on 11/15 returns results for 9 of 10 backends, but one of the backends is down.
 It should not report as "no results".
 It should report as "down".